Childproofing Consent: Adapting to the DPDP Law on Children’s Data

 The government has reserved the power to notify exceptions to the DPDP law on children’s consent on the basis of:

-The exact scope of the exceptions will depend on the rules and notifications to be released in the future.
+The exact scope of the exceptions has recently been clarified with the notification of the Draft Digital Personal Data Protection Rules.
 Please note that these exceptions will not exempt you from activities likely to cause detrimental effects to children.

 International Developments